Indian diplomat summoned over ceasefire violations

-ISLAMABAD: Pakistan on Monday summoned a senior Indian diplomat to the Ministry of Foreign Affairs to register a strong protest over ceasefire violations by the Indian occupation forces along the Line of Control (LoC), resulting in serious injuries to two innocent civilians.
+ISLAMABAD: Foreign Office has summoned a senior Indian diplomat to register Pakistan’s strong protest over ceasefire violations by the Indian occupation forces along the Line of Control (LoC) on 19th December 2020, resulting in serious injuries to an innocent civilian.

-According to a statement of the Foreign Office, the Indian diplomat was summoned on the ceasefire violation on 13th December 2020 (Sunday), adding that due to the indiscriminate and unprovoked firing by the Indian occupation forces in Chirikot Sector of the LoC, a 19-year-old Nasreen Akhtar, daughter of Noor Din, resident of Kakota village, and Shoukat, son of Makhan Din, resident of Chaffer village, sustained serious injuries.
+Foreign Office said on Sunday that due to indiscriminate and unprovoked firing by the Indian occupation forces in Rakhchikri Sector of the LoC on 19th December 2020, 25 year old Sagheera daughter of Muhammad Haneef, resident of Akhori village, sustained serious injuries.

-The Indian occupation forces along the LoC and the Working Boundary (WB) have been continuously targeting civilian-populated areas with artillery fire, heavy-caliber mortars and automatic weapons, the statement added.

-This year, India has committed 2,970 ceasefire violations to date, resulting in 27 shahadats and serious injuries to 249 innocent civilians, it added.
+The Indian occupation forces along the LoC and the Working Boundary (WB) have been continuously targeting civilian populated areas with artillery fire, heavy-calibre mortars, and automatic weapons.
+In 2020, the Indian occupation forces have carried out 3003 ceasefire violations to date, resulting in 27 shahadat and serious injuries to 250 innocent civilians.

 Copyright Business Recorder, 2020